wso2-attic/esb-connectors/concur-connector/concur-connector-1.0.0/org.wso2.carbon.connector/README.txt

 			3) The Access Token tied to your user account that you will provide when authenticating with your sandbox for this partner application.
 			   Note: This Access Token is only for authenticate the APIs enabled by default.
 		 Copy this information and store it in a safe place.

+     c)  Click On Get Started in the welcome page and it directs to Set up Expense for your company page.
+     d)  Give values for required fields and proceed with each and every step to setup the expense category for your company in concur account.
+			Note: Some steps you can proceed with its default values.
-     c)  Go to Administration -> Web Services -> Register Partner Application
+     e)  Go to Administration -> Web Services -> Register Partner Application
-     d)  Select the partner application available and click modify.
+     f)  Select the partner application available and click modify.
 This opens Modify Partner Application dialog.
-	 e)  Tick all the APIs available under API's category in the Modify Partner Application dialog.
+	 g)  Tick all the APIs available under API's category in the Modify Partner Application dialog.
 Keep the other values as it is and click ok.
-	 f)  Go to Expense -> New Expense Report
+	 h)  Go to Expense -> New Expense Report
-     g)  Create a New Expense Report by giving appropriate data into required fields.
+     i)  Create a New Expense Report by giving appropriate data into required fields.
-	 h)	 Generate New Access Token using OAuth web flow using bellow steps:
+	 j)	 Generate New Access Token using OAuth web flow using bellow steps:

 			1) Use following redirection URL format to retrieve OAuth code using web browser.